slotdawg/ts2020/euccitrix/goldimage/goldimage.rst

 Deploying a VM
 ++++++++++++++

-If you completed the :ref:`move` lab, skip to InstallingTheVDA_.
+If you completed the :ref:`move` lab, skip to CtxPausingUpdates_.
 Otherwise, follow the steps below to provision a VM to begin building your gold image.

 #.
 In **Prism Central**, select :fa:`bars` **> Virtual Infrastructure > VMs**.